What is It Like Living in Dallas Texas?

 Is Dallas a good place to live?
 The answer is Yes!
 In 2018, Homes.com ranked the country’s top 25 metropolitan areas on “family-friendliness.”
 Dallas came out on top.

 However, you may be surprised to learn that Dallas isn’t the biggest city in Texas (it’s #3, behind Houston and San Antonio) and Texas isn’t the biggest state (#2, behind Alaska).
 The city is the 9th largest in the United States.
-Here are the 12 key factors to know before moving to Dallas.
+Below are the 12 key factors to know before moving to Dallas.

 1. Several Freeways, More Than 2 Dozen Airlines, Diverse Population

-Dallas, home to 1.3 million people, sits on rolling plains in north-central Texas.
+Several freeways, more than 2 dozen airlines, diverse population in Dallas, TXDallas, home to 1.3 million people, sits on rolling plains in north-central Texas.
 The city is densely populated, with 3,761 people per square mile, which is well above the national average.
 Several freeways, Dallas Fort Worth (DFW) International Airport and Dallas Love Field serve the greater metropolitan area.

 Twenty-five passenger airlines operate at DFW, with flights that can reach any city in the continental United States within four hours.
 DFW is one of the most-visited airports in the world, with more than 69 million customers annually.